Hong Kong Brief

 The Australian Consulate-General represents the Australian Government in Hong Kong.
 In Australia, the Hong Kong Government is represented through the Hong Kong Economic and Trade Office based in Sydney.
-Some 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.
+Over 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.

-Bilateral Economic and Trade relationship
+Bilateral Economic and Trade relations

-Australian Trade and Investment Strategies
+Trade and Investment